Partners and Program History

 The Safe Routes to School Partnership is comprised of multiple constituencies, including:

-- Parents/PTA members (PTA Safe Routes to School Information)
+- Parents/Parent-Teacher Association (PTA) members (PTA Safe Routes to School Information Website)

 - Government officials